cyberark/conjur/tutorials/integrations/puppet.md

 ---

-In conjunction with the [conjur Puppet module](https://forge.puppet.com/conjur/conjur), Possum provides a comprehensive secrets management solution for securely distributing secrets through Puppet.
-Possum + Puppet has clear advantages over other approaches to secrets management such as hiera-eyaml and hiera-vault:
+In conjunction with the [conjur Puppet module](https://forge.puppet.com/conjur/conjur), Conjur provides a comprehensive secrets management solution for securely distributing secrets through Puppet.
+Conjur + Puppet has clear advantages over other approaches to secrets management such as hiera-eyaml and hiera-vault:

 * Access to secrets is controlled separately for each node.